masinag/ror-mariecurie-2016/lessons/05_rails_active_record_validations.md

 a
 ~~~

-..we get the following result:
+...we get the following result:

 ~~~bash
  => #<Article id: 1, title: nil, body: nil, category: nil, created_at: "2016-03-01 10:27:08", updated_at: "2016-03-01 10:27:08">